ytalp17/Hands-On-ML/Chapter-1.md

 Chapter 1.
 The Machine Learning Landscape

-1. How would you define Machine Learning?
+1. How would you define Machine Learning? \n
   A computer program (machine) learns if its performance on some specific task increases by Experience.

 2. Can you name four types of problems where it shines?